Good Kid: Influences and style

-The band has cited Bloc Party and Two Door Cinema Club as influences.
-Bassist Michael Kozakov has stated in an interview that the band pairs their indie rock with influences from other rock genres, namely punk rock and J-rock.
+The band has taken influence from Bloc Party, Two Door Cinema Club, Gorillaz, and Twenty One Pilots.
+Michael Kozakov stated in an interview that the band pairs their indie rock with influences from other rock genres, namely punk rock and J-rock.
 He also described the band as "incredibly open to anything new".
 The band has also taken influence from video games, internet culture, geek culture, anime, and manga as sources of inspiration for their songs.

 Ben Rayner of the Toronto Star has described the band's music as "hyperactive, Tokyo Police Club-esque power pop."
 Individual songs have also been compared to the work of Panic! at the Disco and The Strokes.
 Frosst's vocals have been compared to that of Kele Okereke.

 The band's music contains elements of storytelling and has developed a complex lore with a large set of characters.
-This has been attributed to artwork created by Gabriel Altrows in tandem with the band's music.
-Rayner also noted that the band has been de-emphasizes personal stories in their work, though Tsafatinos has stated that the song "Mimi's Delivery Service" was based on his girlfriend.
-(Note: This is despite similarities in theme and name to Kiki's Delivery Service, which Tsafatinos has acknowledged are very similar and even had Nick Frosst watch the film to get a better idea when writing the song.)
+This originated from the artwork created by Gabriel Altrows in tandem with the band's music.
+The lore they have created is based around a group of friends who deliver pizzas as a day job and play music at night in the city of Neo-TO, described as a utopian version of Toronto which highly values friendship and art.
+Rayner also noted that the band de-emphasizes personal stories in their work, though Tsafatinos has stated that the song "Mimi's Delivery Service" was inspired by his girlfriend.
+(Note: This is despite similarities in theme and name to Kiki's Delivery Service.)